ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    Then PNC1 sets up ODU2 cross-connections on nodes S3, S5 and S6 as
-   well as the \[ETH -> (ODU)] and \[(ODU2) -> ETH] adaptation functions in nodes S3 and S6, as shown in {{epl-description}}.
+   well as the \[ETH -> (ODU)] and \[(ODU2) -> ETH] adaptation functions in nodes S3 and S6, as shown in {{evpl-description}}.
 PNC1 also configures the 10GE link on the R1-S3 multi-function access link (the R2-S6 access link has been pre-provisioned as a 10GE link, as described in
    {{multi-function-access}}).